distributed-system-analysis/pbench/docs/Server/API/README.md

 authentication and curated performance information, called "dataset resources" or just "datasets".

-The [V1 API](V1/README.md) provides a functional interface that's not quite standard REST.
-The intent is to migrate to a cleaner resource-oriented REST style for a future V2 API.
+The [V1 API](V1/README.md) provides a REST-like functional interface.

-The Pbench Server primarily uses serialized JSON parameters (mimetype `application/json`) both for request bodies and response bodies.
+The Pbench Server APIs use a combination of parameters embedded in the URI path along with query parameters and serialized JSON parameters (mimetype `application/json`) for requests.
 A few exceptions use raw byte streams (`application/octet-stream`) to allow uploading new datasets and to access individual files from a dataset.